kkew3/expose-shared-library/README.md

-# manual-build-pyo3
+# expose-shared-library

-The crate intends to simplify manual build of pyo3 without [`maturin`][maturin].
+The crate originally intended to simplify manual build of pyo3 without [`maturin`][maturin], which can be useful in various circumstances.
-This can be useful in various circumstances.
+Now it serves to expose the shared library to both python and lua.

 ## Functions

 Only one function is provided: `expose_shared_library`.
-This function exposes the rust shared library to python side according to [pyo3 doc][pyo3-doc].
+This function exposes the rust shared library to python/lua side according to [pyo3 doc][pyo3-doc].

 For usage, please refer to [`examples/mixed-rust-python-project/build.rs`](./examples/mixed-rust-python-project/build.rs).